Alaska Court Records

 - Divorce decrees.

 A divorce certificate is a document providing basic information on the divorce.
 It serves as proof that a marriage was legally terminated.
-The names of the divorced couple, as well as the location of the divorce, are stated on the certificate.
+The certificate states the names of the divorced couple and the location of the divorce.
 The State Vital Records Office maintains divorce certificates.

 A divorce decree is the signed order of a competent court stating that a marriage has been terminated.
-It furnishes the full information about the divorce.
-Such information includes spousal support, parental planning, division of assets, and other ancillary terms.
+It furnishes full information about the divorce, including spousal support, parental planning, division of assets, and other ancillary terms.

-Divorce case files are documents encompassing the entire court processes used in the divorce.
-The divorce decrees and divorce case files are available at the state level from Alaska Court System.
-The records can also be gotten from the Clerk of the Superior Court where the divorce was granted.
+Divorce case files encompass the entire court process used in the divorce.
+The divorce decrees and case files are available at the state level from the Alaska Court System.
+The records may also be obtained from the Clerk of the Superior Court where the divorce was granted.

 How Do I Get Divorce Records in Alaska?

-Unless the divorce record has existed for more than 50 years, only authorized persons can access it.
+Unless the divorce record has existed for more than 50 years, only authorized persons may access it.
 Authorized persons include the parties named on the record, their close family relatives, and legal representatives.
-Any authorized person can obtain Alaska divorce records of whatever type by mail, fax, or in person.
+Any authorized person may obtain Alaska divorce records of whatever type by mail, fax, or in person.

-Divorce certificates dating as far back as 1950 are kept and maintained by the Alaska Department of Health and Social Services.
+The Alaska Department of Health and Social Services keeps and maintains divorce certificates dating back to 1950.
 Older records are available at the superior court where the marriage was terminated.

 To request a copy of a divorce certificate, complete the Divorce Certificate Request Form.
-The Vital Records Office charges a fee of $30 for the first copy of a divorce certificate requested.
-For each additional copy ordered at the same time, the requester is required to pay a fee of $25.
+The Vital Records Office charges a fee of $30 for the first copy requested.
+The requester is required to pay a fee of $25 for each additional copy ordered at the same time.

-The requester can make payment by either personal check or money order payable to the “Alaska Vital Records Office.”
+The requester may pay by personal check or money order payable to the "Alaska Vital Records Office".
 The requester must also provide a government-issued photo ID.

-The accepted means of identification are Driver’s license, State-issued I.D card, Passport, Military ID, and Tribal/BIA card.
+The accepted means of identification are a Driver's license, a State-issued ID card, a Passport, a Military ID, and a Tribal/BIA card.
 The request form should be downloaded, printed, and submitted with the fee and identification.

-To obtain the certificate by mail, send the completed request form, copy of acceptable ID, and the appropriate fee to
+To obtain the certificate by mail, send the completed request form, a copy of acceptable ID, and the appropriate fee to:

 Department of Health and Social Services